Hey, How Are You Really Doing Today?

 • Escalating the use of drugs or alcohol

-If you or someone you know exhibits any of these signs, you can seek help by calling the 988 Suicide and Crisis Lifeline, a helpline dedicated to providing support during challenging times.
+If you or someone you know exhibits any of these signs, seek help at the Suicide and Crisis Lifeline.
+Dial 988.
+The 988 number is a helpline dedicated to providing support during challenging times

 Your mental health can change over time.
 It is essential to understand and manage it effectively by doing things like: